Governance

 Flash Loan Attacks: Borrowing governance tokens via flash loan, voting, then repaying.
 Enables voting without holding tokens long-term.
 Most protocols now prevent this.

-Bribery: Wealthy parties might bribe token holders to vote certain direction.
+Bribery: Wealthy parties might bribe token holders to vote in a certain direction.

-Capture: Early governance might be captured by project founders / VCs before decentralization.
+Capture: Early governance might be captured by project founders or VCs before decentralization.

-Bad Decisions: Voting might make poor decisions that harm protocol.
+Bad Decisions: Voting might lead to poor decisions that harm the protocol.
 Majority isn't always right.

 Governance Examples